Severine-N/grainedefood/README.md

 ## Features

 * Minimalist and responsive design
-* Presentation of concept and service
 * Creation, authentication and management of customer accounts (CRUD)
 * Online order and payment

+### My personal contribution
+Integration of the Homepage and Concept Page, both in responsive design

+### My contribution in teams of two
-* Admin-only pages to manage promo codes (CRUD) and to export the list of paid orders in CSV
+Admin-only pages to manage promo codes (CRUD) and to export the list of paid orders in CSV

 ![Admin-Orders Screenshot](screenshots/admin-orders.png "Graine de Food - Admin-only List of Orders Screenshot")